 Landmark School is different and our approach is one of the most effective for students who struggle with reading, writing, listening, expressive language, and executive functioning skills.

-Our mission is to enable and empower students with language-based learning disabilities (LBLD) to reach their educational and social potential through an exemplary school program complemented by outreach and training, assessment, and research.
+Our mission is to enable and empower students with dyslexia and other language-based learning disabilities (LBLD) to reach their educational and social potential through an exemplary school program complemented by outreach and training, assessment, and research.

 What Sets Landmark Apart